theofanis/documentation/content/en/continuous_integration/setup_tests/javascript.md

 When you use this approach, both the testing framework and CI Visibility can tell your tests apart.

+## Information collected

+When CI Visibility is enabled, the following data will be collected from your project:

+* Test names and durations
+* Predefined environment variables set by CI providers
+* Git commit history including the hash, message, author info and files changed (without file contents).
+* Code coverage information including file names
+* Information from the CODEOWNERS file

 ## Further reading